 Unger presented a review of information from necropsies on harbour porpoises and seals in Germany (Unger et al., 2017).
-Necropsies have been conducted since 1990 by the Institute of Terrestrial and Aquatic Wildlife Research (University of Veterinary Medicine, Foundation) on marine mammals regularly occurring in German waters (harbour porpoise, harbour seals and grey seals).
+Necropsies have been conducted since 1990 by the Institute for Terrestrial and Aquatic Wildlife Research (University of Veterinary Medicine, Hanover Foundation) on marine mammals regularly occurring in German waters (harbour porpoise, harbour seals and grey seals).
 Animals impacted by marine debris from 1990 to 2014 were examined to learn more about the health impacts associated with both entanglement and ingestion.
-In Germany, two federal states are located at the coastline collecting stranded carcasses for further necropsy: Schleswig-Holstein (SH) covers parts of the North- and parts of the Baltic Sea, Mecklenburg-Western Pomerania (MWP) covers the German Baltic Sea.
-They differ in their data collection: while SH has an established stranding network, stranded carcasses in MWP are mostly reported by tourists to the authorities.
+In Germany, two federal states are located at the coastline where stranded carcasses are collected for further necropsy: Schleswig-Holstein (SH) covers parts of the North and parts of the Baltic Sea, whilst Mecklenburg-Western Pomerania (MWP) covers the German Baltic Sea.
+They differ in their data collection in that while SH has an established stranding network, stranded carcasses in MWP are mostly reported by tourists to the authorities.
 In total, 1,622 individuals were necropsied including the GIT.
-Out of this large sample size, 31 (9 harbour porpoises, 16 harbour seals, 6 grey seals) animals were found entangled in (n=14) or having ingested (n=17) marine debris.
-25 were found at the coastline of SH, 6 at the coastline of MWP.
-Comparing the species, in relation to the number of stranded and dissected individuals, grey seals seemed the most impacted.
-The share of fishing related debris was 64.9%, it was predominantly plastic items which were detected (73%).
+Out of this large sample size, 31 (9 harbour porpoises, 16 harbour seals, 6 grey seals) were found entangled in (n=14) or having ingested (n=17) marine debris.
+Twenty-five were found on the coastline of SH, 6 on the coastline of MWP.
+Comparing the species in relation to the number of stranded and dissected individuals, grey seals seemed the most impacted.
+The share of fishing related debris was 64.9%, and it was predominantly plastic items which were detected (73%).
 The major outcome of this study is the identified associated health impacts on the individuals.
-For entanglements, wounds and cuts, suppurative inflammation of the skin and fatal septicaemia could be diagnosed, while for ingestions, perforations and ruptures of the GIT as well as peritonitis and fatal septicaemia were identified.
+For entanglements, wounds and cuts, suppurative inflammation of the skin and fatal septicaemia could be diagnosed while, for ingestions, perforations and ruptures of the GIT as well as peritonitis and fatal septicaemia were identified.

-The study demonstrated the value of necropsies to learn more about marine debris occurrence and effects and, thus, underlines the importance of stranding networks.
+The study demonstrated the value of necropsies to learn more about marine debris occurrence and its effects and, thus, underlines the importance of stranding networks.
 It would be useful to extend this to very mobile species such as the harbour porpoises, harbour seals and grey seals in order to be able to judge the extent of debris.

-Unger suggested that other countries bordering the North and Baltic Seas should also consider seals and that a standardized method needs to be established to ensure their comparability.
+Unger suggested that other countries bordering the North and Baltic Seas should also consider seals and that a standardised method needs to be established to ensure their comparability.
 Unger further noted that countries with existing well-functioning strandings networks could help others establish their own.